Library json

 -

-Parses json data into an object form This is the method you probably want to use if you use this library from a script.
+This is the method you probably want to use if you use this library from a script.

 Parameters

-- data: a json string
+- a json string

 Return values: